WintonCentre/kcp/README.md

   Tools are in `src/clj/transplants/configure`.
   Configuration is in `data` and is controlled by `config.edn`

-  Run `lein check` to check that the xlsx spreadsheets are not too crazy.
-This catches a lot of potential problems, but probably not all problems as yet.
-  Configuration tests run under the `configure` leiningen profile.

-  Run `lein config` to generate a complete set of edn and csv files in the resources/public directory.
-This also uses the `configure` profile.
+  Run `bb config` to generate a complete set of edn and csv files in the resources/public directory.

   The configuration tool has a profile argument set to either `:kidney` or `:lung` which selects between the kidney or lung xlsx workbooks.
 The configuration reads in a workbook, validates it, and generates site run-time configuratioqn files in `public/resources`.